Changing skills required for a changing channel

 “The IoT, mobile/social and big data are highly disruptive forces that are driving a future of ‘connected equipment, connected infrastructure',” Takamura says.

-He says this will drive the IT room and data centre transformation for a more robust business continuity plan to keep all connected equipment running 24x7x365.
+He says this will drive the IT room and data center transformation for a more robust business continuity plan to keep all connected equipment running 24x7x365.

 Takamura says APC-Schneider's solution to those problems is integrated solutions.
 “No longer will a partner be going to disparate companies to get different solutions.
 We'll be doing that integration work for them.